newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-trade-name.md

 ---
 agencyId: county-clerk
 requiresLocation: true
-urlSlug: trade-name-registration
-filename: register-trade-name
-displayname: trade-name-registration
-name: Register Your Trade Name
-id: register-trade-name
-callToActionLink: ${countyClerkWebsite}
-callToActionText: Visit My County Clerk's Website
 summaryDescriptionMd: >-
   If you would like to use a consumer-facing business name other than your personal name, you can register a trade name with the county clerk.
 You must register your name with every county you plan to work in.

   :::note